shjang1007/puyo-puyo/README.md

 <img src="./img/puyo-puyo.gif" alt="homepage"/>

-The game follow these rules:
+The game follows these rules:
-1. Combined 4 or more of the same color pieces to clear
+1. Combine 4 or more of the same color pieces to clear
 2. Velocity of the Puyo will increase as the time goes
 3. The goal is to get the highest score.